AnuragAmbuj/Weatherbee-App/README.md

 - Looping Animations as app backgrounds depicting an area's current weather
 - Lesser location load times
-- Support for all orientations (only portrait and upside down)
+- Support for all orientations
-- Support for all devices (currenly only limited to current generation devices)
+- Support for all devices (currenly only limited to notch devices)

 **Screenshots**